 Becoming addicted to pain medication is a disease.
-This is because the painkillers (e.g. Vicodin, OxyContin, Norco, Hydrocodone) - commonly prescribed by physicians to treat pain - cause a change in your brain chemistry that is not under your control.
+This is because these painkillers (oxycodone, hydrocodone, methadone, fentanyl) cause a change in your brain chemistry that is not under your control.

-Most people who take opioids for more than 2-4 weeks will develop a tolerance to the medication.
-Tolerance means patients may need to increase dosage to feel the same effect, and they may go through withdrawal if they stop taking the medication.
+Most people who take opioids for more than 2 to 4 weeks will develop a tolerance to the medication.
+Tolerance means your body may need an increased dosage to feel the same effect.
+Opioid tolerance can cause withdrawal symptoms when the medication is stopped.
 This is a natural process, and it is not to be confused with addiction.

 In his recent blog on the subject, Dr. Ullrich explains: "Pain medication addiction is a more complicated process.
 It involves manipulative behavior to obtain narcotic medications and a refusal to discontinue a medication even though it is no longer being used for a medical purpose.
 Some, including those at significant risk of overdosing, will go to multiple doctors to get medications."

-Most people do not know that taking painkillers over a long period of time may in fact increase a patient's sensitivity to pain (hyperalgesia).
-This happens because long term use of opiate painkillers causes a decrease in your ability to tolerate pain, and an increased sensitivity to pain.
-When the pain increases, people are often led to believe they need to take higher doses of pain medication than they were on initially.
+Most people know that painkillers can be addictive, but they don't know that taking opioids over a long period of time may in fact increase a patient's sensitivity to pain (hyperalgesia).
+This happens because long-term use of opiate painkillers causes a decrease in your ability to tolerate pain and an increase in sensitivity to pain.
+In fact, people taking opioids long term may keep having pain, or may see their pain increase, long after the original cause of pain has healed.